-The film has been accepted and nominated at both the international Christian film fest and the Utah film fest.
+- The film has been accepted and nominated at the 2021 International Christian Film Festival.

 - “Best of Utah Award” and “Best Documentary” @ the Utah Film Festival...